 Modern and multicultural, Toronto is eastern Canada’s powerhouse city.
-It’s a huge, sprawling place, made up of lots of smaller, individual neighbourhoods.
-But a weekend is just enough to get a taste of Toronto.
-And this is a weekend packed full of different experiences.
-You’ll get a view from on high, feast on food from around the world, experience Canada’s sport obsession, and even fit in an island escape.
+It’s a huge, sprawling place, made up of smaller, individual neighbourhoods.
+But a weekend in Toronto is just enough time for a taste of the city.
+And this is a weekend packed with different experiences – you’ll get a view from up high, feast on food from around the world, experience Canada’s sport obsession and even fit in an island escape.
 So here’s how I’d spend my perfect 48 hours in Toronto.

 This post is brought to you in association with Expedia.ca

 Where to stay in Toronto